GooBox/brand/README.md

 # brand

-## Brand and design assets for the goobox project.
+## Brand and design assets for the goobox project..